till-f/es-tdk/README.md

 TDK is independent of the operating system used on the target and does not require target-side software support.

-The idea of this project was developed in the research project "MoTTeM" (www.mottem.fzi.de) funded by the BMWI (German Federal Ministry for Economic Affairs).
-This explains the occurence of the phrases "mottem" at some places (this should be changed in the future).
+The idea of this project was developed in the research project "MoTTeM" at the FZI Forschungszentrum Informatik (www.mottem.fzi.de) funded by the BMWi (German Federal Ministry for Economic Affairs).

 Main Folders